gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 Gatling / enterpriseSimulationClass := "computerdatabase.BasicSimulation"
 // custom system properties used when running the simulation on Gatling Enterprise Gatling / enterpriseSimulationSystemProperties := Map.empty
+// Additional environment variables used when running the simulation on Gatling Enterprise Gatling / enterpriseSimulationEnvironmentVariables := Map.empty
 ```

 You can run it with the command: